-A serious incident is one that results in death or serious injury such as amputation, serious head, eye or spinal injury, separation of skin from tissue, electric shock, loss of bodily function, serious lacerations or exposes people to serious risk, i.e. collapse or partial collapse of a building, fire, explosion, spillage or leakage of dangerous goods, falling objects etc.
+A serious incident is one that results in death or serious injuries such as amputation, serious head, eye or spinal injury, separation of skin from tissue, electric shock, loss of bodily function, serious lacerations or exposes people to serious risk, i.e. collapse or partial collapse of a building, fire, explosion, spillage or leakage of dangerous goods, falling objects etc.

 Whenever an incident occurs, appropriate and immediate action should be taken by personnel on the spot (e.g. first aid, firefighting, contain spills, etc.).
-This also applies to incidents that have not resulted in injuries, where the immediate action should mitigate the risk to personnel.
+This also applies to incidents that have not resulted in injuries, where immediate action should mitigate the risk to personnel.

 The person directly involved in the incident, or that person’s immediate manager should raise an incident report.

 Serious incidents should be immediately reported to the relevant manager as per the site emergency protocols.